bentoml/google-cloud-run-deploy/README.md

 - `max_concurrency`: The maximum number of requests that can be processed simultaneously by a given container instance.
 Check the [docs](https://cloud.google.com/run/docs/configuring/concurrency) on how to configure it
 - `memory`: The RAM that should be available for each instance.
 If your model uses more than the specified RAM, it will be terminated.
 Check the [docs](https://cloud.google.com/run/docs/configuring/memory-limits)
 - `cpu`: The number of CPUs needed for each instance.
 Check the [docs](https://cloud.google.com/run/docs/configuring/cpu) for more info
+- `cpu_always_allocated`: Setting the CPU to be always allocated can be useful for running short-lived background tasks and other asynchronous processing tasks.
+Check the [docs](https://cloud.google.com/run/docs/configuring/cpu-allocation) for more info